Article

 Now that you’ve delegated responsibilities to all the right people, you’ll need to train everyone who’s in charge of new things.
 And this can be done right in the Delegation Planner!

-When you click on a responsibility, you can paste a link to the training for it.
+Just click on a responsibility to connect it to helpful training in seconds.
 Helping everyone stay on the same page with how to get it done the right way.

 And don’t forget, you can create multiple boards (think: virtual bulletin boards) for different needs that arise.
 Here are the main times you’ll want to leverage the Delegation Planner: